tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * If I have a function or variable that I want to be able to call from outside the contract, what modifier would I add to the function definition?

  Answer: `public or the public modifier`

-* If I pass a parameter into a function, where will I have to temporarily store that variable?
+* If I pass a parameter into a function, where will I have to store that variable temporarily?

  Answer `In memory`

 * For someone that wants to create a function that stores a given address, what data type would they use?

  Answer `address data type`

-* If you’re writing a function that returns a string and an address what would be in the returns?
+* If you’re writing a function that returns a string and an address, what would be in the returns?

  Answer: `returns(string memory, address)`

-* If you’re writing a function that returns a boolean and a string what would be in the returns?
+* If you’re writing a function that returns a boolean and a string, what would be in the returns?

  Answer: `returns(boolean, string memory)`

 ### 10. Instructor Do: Storing, Catching, Withdrawing Ether (10 min)

-In this activity the we will demonstrate how to add functions for depositing ether, withdrawing ether, and a default "fallback" function that can be used to catch Ether sent from outside a function call.
+In this activity, we will demonstrate how to add functions for depositing ether, withdrawing ether, and a default "fallback" function that can be used to catch Ether sent from outside a function call.
 The `payable` modifier will be introduced and added to payable functions as well as to payable addresses in the contract.

 Open [Remix](http://remix.ethereum.org) and create a new file called `JointSavings.sol`.

-* Earlier in the day we built a simple contract that stored variables representing a rewards/bank account balance.
+* Earlier in the day, we built a simple contract that stored variables representing a rewards/bank account balance.
-  Let's take that a step further, and build a JointSavings account smart contract that allows two addresses to manage a savings account.
+ Let's take that a step further and build a JointSavings account smart contract that allows two addresses to manage a savings account.

 Type the following contract boilerplate: